Serviam-Care-Network/seniorvu-sdk/README.md

 ## Releasing

 @sindresorhus's `np` package is great for doing releases.
-Just install it globall and run `np` in your directory.
+Just install it globally and run `np` in your directory.
 Choose the option you want; voila, you're done.

 # TODO